Cloud deployment (AWS, Azure, GCP virtual machines)

 nomad node status #lists all clients

-For day 2 activities, such as observability, backups, etc., consult the Nomad Operating Guide(opens in new tab).
+For day two activities such as observability and backups, consult the Nomad Operating Guide(opens in new tab).